 So far our code has been direct and as an analogy we can think of it as being as being a car driving along a straight road.

 However quite often it will be the case that we will want code to be ran if some condition is satisfied and we will want to run alternative code if the condition isn't satisfied.
 For this we use an if else statement.
 Continuing with the analogy of being a car on the road, we can think of this as being a two way junction, where we turn either left or right depending on our destination which is our condition.

-a is True b is False
+a is True

 In this case there are two if, else conditions: